chaoss/metrics/activity-metrics/issues-closed.md

 # Closed Issues

 ## 1. Description
-What is the number of closed issues?
+The number of closed issues

 ## 2. Use Cases